 Factors such as: exercise, environment, overall health, pregnancy or breast-feeding; influence water needs.

-You may have heard it many times from the doctor or parents, at least 8 glasses of water a day is recommended.
 I personally drink at least 2 litres of water a day, to up to 3.5-4 litres of water in a day, if I exercise a lot.
 Never drink that much in an hour, or you will find yourself at the hospital.

 In fact, most people who are in good physical health get enough fluids by drinking water and other beverages when they’re thirsty, and also by drinking a beverage with each of their meals.